Gretl

-Besides English, gretl is also available in Albanian, Basque, Bulgarian, Catalan, Chinese, Czech, French, Galician, German, Greek, Italian, Polish, Portuguese (both varieties), Romanian, Russian, Spanish, Turkish and Ukrainian.

-Gretl has been reviewed several times in the Journal of Applied Econometrics and, more recently, in the Australian Economic Review.
+gretl is available in English, Albanian, Basque, Bulgarian, Catalan, Chinese, Czech, French, Galician, German, Greek, Italian, Polish, European and Brazilian Portuguese, Romanian, Russian, Spanish, Turkish and Ukrainian.
+Gretl has been reviewed several times in the Journal of Applied Econometrics, and later in the Australian Economic Review.

 A review also appeared in the Journal of Statistical Software in 2008.
-Since then, the journal has featured several articles in which gretl is used to implement various statistical techniques.
+Since then, the journal has published several articles in which gretl is used to implement various statistical techniques.

 Supported data formats

 gretl offers its own fully documented, XML-based data format.

 It can also import ASCII, CSV, databank, EViews, Excel, Gnumeric, GNU Octave, JMulTi, OpenDocument spreadsheets, PcGive, RATS 4, SAS xport, SPSS, and Stata files.
 Since version 2020c, the GeoJSON and Shapefile formats are also supported, for thematic map creation.

 It can export to Stata, GNU Octave, R, CSV, JMulTi, and PcGive file formats.

 hansl

 Gretl has its own scripting language, called hansl (which is a recursive acronym for Hansl's A Neat Scripting Language).

 Hansl is a Turing-complete, interpreted programming language, featuring loops, conditionals, user-defined functions and complex data structures.
 It can be considered a domain-specific language for econometrics.
 Like other scientifically oriented programming languages, such as MATLAB and Julia, matrices are supported natively as a primitive variable type.